Why single-line projections mislead

 The root of the problem is the arithmetic versus geometric return distinction — one of the most consequential and consistently misunderstood concepts in quantitative finance.
 Arithmetic average returns and geometric (compound) returns are not the same thing.
 Volatility drives them apart, and the gap widens with time.
 The relationship is approximated as: geometric return ≈ arithmetic return − (volatility² / 2).
 A portfolio with an arithmetic average return of 7% and annual volatility of 15% has an expected geometric return of roughly 5.9%.
 Over 30 years, the compounding difference between those two numbers is enormous.

-"A portfolio that returns +50% then −33% has an arithmetic average of +8.5% per year, but a geometric return of exactly 0%.
-The terminal value is identical to the starting value."
+The arithmetic trap: A portfolio that returns +50% then −33% has an arithmetic average of +8.5% per year, but a geometric return of exactly 0%.
+The terminal value is identical to the starting value.
+Path matters — not just the average.

 What Monte Carlo simulation actually does

 The term "Monte Carlo" refers to a broad class of computational methods that use repeated random sampling to obtain numerical results.
-In the context of portfolio planning, the methodology is conceptually straightforward: define a return distribution for each asset class in the portfolio, specify their correlations, draw random return sequences for each period across a chosen time horizon, and compute the resulting portfolio value.
+In the context of portfolio planning, the methodology is conceptually direct: define a return distribution for each asset class in the portfolio, specify the correlations, draw random return sequences for each period across a chosen time horizon, and compute the resulting portfolio value.
 Repeat this process thousands of times — typically 10,000 paths is standard — and collect the distribution of terminal outcomes.

 Sequence-of-returns risk: why order matters as much as average

 Of all the concepts that Monte Carlo simulation makes legible, sequence-of-returns risk is perhaps the most important for investors approaching or in retirement.
 The arithmetic seems counterintuitive at first: how can two investors with identical 20-year average annual returns end up with dramatically different terminal wealth?
-The answer is that in the presence of ongoing contributions or withdrawals, the order in which returns are received materially affects the outcome in a way that the average return does not capture.
+The answer is that in the presence of ongoing withdrawals, the order in which returns are received materially affects the outcome in a way that the average return does not capture.

 Worked Example — Sequence of Returns

 Investor A retires with $1,000,000 and withdraws $50,000 per year.
-Returns over the first four years: −25%, −15%, +30%, +25%.
+Returns over four years: −25%, −15%, +30%, +25%.
 Four-year arithmetic average: +3.75%.

 Investor B retires with the same $1,000,000 and withdraws the same $50,000 per year.
 Returns in reverse order: +25%, +30%, −15%, −25%.
 Four-year arithmetic average: also +3.75%.